Vinco Mechanical

 $5,500 to $8,000

 Comparable to Mitsubishi Hyper Heat.
 R-32 refrigerant.
-Strong NYC service network through Daikin Comfort Pro contractors.
+Strong NYC service network.

 Multi-zone standard heat pump (3 heads)